fabric8io/fabric8/docs/vagrantOpenShift.md

 Add a network route so you can connect to pods from your host

 	sudo route -n add  10.244.0.0/16 10.245.2.2

+## Tips on working with OpenShift on Vagrant

+Here's a bunch of handy tips:

 ### Starting OpenShift